 The figures below indicate whether we are meeting this goal.

 “Tier 2*” indicates when Tier 2 is being applied in the “subsequent quarter” as mentioned above.
+The gray boxes denote the period during which the SLA has been suspended because of the v3 transition.

 Figure 1.
 SLA Summary